gabrielchoonggeliang/dotfiles/README.md

 ## TODO List

-- Learn how to use [`defaults`](https://macos-defaults.com/#%F0%9F%99%8B-what-s-a-defaults-command) to record and restore System Preferences and other macOS configurations.
-- Organize these growing steps into multiple script files.
 - Automate symlinking and run script files with a bootstrapping tool like [Dotbot](https://github.com/anishathalye/dotbot).
 - Revisit the list in [`.zshrc`](.zshrc) to customize the shell.
 - Make a checklist of steps to decommission your computer before wiping your hard drive.